 Initial drafts at the time indicated that quite a bit of storytelling would need to happen in order to get to that point of the tale, one where death and mayhem would occur.
 In the long run, the content was something that like the killers in White Moon Paranormal Mysteries, gave me nightmares in both writing and in research.

-It’s been a long time since I’ve even thought about this story and we find ourselves in a time where apps like the one my killer crafted and promoted are no longer a fantasy.
-They’re here and they’re real.
+Fast forward a decade.
+Times and technology have changed and we exist in a period where apps like the one my killer crafted and promoted are no longer fantasy.
+They're here and they're real.

 Randonautica, Scarenoia and similar apps are ones that encourage people to get out and explore the world by giving them random destinations to find.
 With these apps come a wealth of content.
 Some excursions seem to be validly prepared for adventurers to stumble on, others staged like the young man who continues to find the same missing little boy and calls the police to return him to his parents.
 Sometimes ridiculous or even random abandoned buildings are pinned for people to explore or the worse.